1Ltd/To/INSTALL.md

 ### BYOK (Bring Your Own Key) Setup

-Zola supports BYOK functionality, allowing users to securely store and use their own API keys for AI providers.
+ToT supports BYOK functionality, allowing users to securely store and use their own API keys for AI providers.
 To enable this feature, you need to configure an encryption key for secure storage of user API keys.

 #### Generating an Encryption Key